ashsharmalinks/Swaglabs_PurchaseProject/README.md

 For setup, read and follow the below instructions:
 Install Eclipse
 ----------------
-1. Download the code from github
+1. Download the ZIP from github
 2. unzip the folder
 3. Goto Eclipse and Open projects from file system
 4. Select the unzip folder